rixcian/hvs/README.md

 Each component is scored based on accessibility for typical home setups, considering both hardware purchase costs and ongoing maintenance costs.

+## Data Sources

+Overall all information are gathered from the official documentations of each blockchains.
+Storage data are collected from: https://chainstats.org.

 ## Development

 Install dependencies: